 Tourism in Kerala is a fast growing industry which provides job opportunities for so many local people.
-Every year thousand of tourists are coming to see the serene beauty of this small peaceful land.
+Every year thousands of tourists are coming to see the serene beauty of this small peaceful land.

 Kerala has unique and wonderful art forms, culture and festivals.
 Kathakali, a classical dance form of Kerala attracts so many tourists.
-Kalaripayattu the martial art form of Kerala is also well known.
+Kalaripayattu, the martial art form of Kerala is also well known.

 Kerala has lots of renowned festivals.
 Be it the state festival Onam or the temple festival Pooram the people in God’s own country celebrates all the festivals with great passion and spirit.

 Kerala is the land of Ayurveda which is a unique and indispensable branch of medicine.
 Ayurveda not only refreshes your body but also refreshes your soul.
 For getting Ayurvedic treatment the period between April to August is considered as the best time.

 Nature is at its best in Kerala with beaches covered with palm trees presenting a breathtaking setting all together.
 Beaches at Kovalam and Varkala are sure to tempt you to take a dip in the cool and fresh water of the sea.

 The tranquility of the backwater of Kumarakom and Kuttanad and thick lush forests of Thekkady and Silent Valley also offer a respite from the daily hustle bustle.
 The calmness of the hills of Munnar and Vagamon is sure to awaken the soul inside you.